pixaful/pixafulversion2/site/content/services/website-development.md

 +++
 ## Your search for first class website development is over

-<h4><strong>Top seeded website development</strong></h4>

-I offer a website development service that offers more than templates and stock photos.
-If you are only looking for a pretty website for your business, look elsewhere.
+I offer a premium website development service.
+Hand crafted specifically to your business.

 My websites come with a stamp of quality that cannot be found anywhere else.

-* **Coded with care** - I hand code websites, I don't use templates.
+* **Coded with care** - I prefer to hand code.
+I use modern maintainable code.
-* **Built for speed** - I ensure websites run like rockets.
+* **Built for speed** - Making sure your website loads as quickly as possible.
 * **SEO ready** - Making sure your website gets seen by the right people.

 Of course, this does not happen without proper planning, research and testing.
 I make it my business to understand your business and your competition.